 Petroleum Act 1998

-For the purposes of the Directive, the OGA is the Licensing Authority, and BEIS and HSE together constitute the Competent Authority.
+For the purposes of the Regulations, the OGA is the Licensing Authority, and BEIS and HSE together constitute the Competent Authority.

 The OGA’s licensing system covers oil and gas within Great Britain, its territorial sea and on the UK Continental Shelf (UKCS).